|

 side of the oppressors.
 In their struggle for liberation the oppressed

-The participatory approach, as based on the method of Paulo Freire,
+have to be their own role models.
+Paulo Freire. | The participatory approach, as based on the method of Paulo Freire,

 is the basis of many projects that go beyond literacy campaigns.